Attendance and Success

 If an explanation for absence is unsatisfactory, parents will be contacted to discuss any difficulties with school attendance.

 For medical or other appointments during the school day, notification is required in advance.
 Routine appointments/check-ups should be made out of school hours wherever possible.

 No holidays will be authorised during term time.
 The school holiday dates are published a year in advance and parents/carers should take their family holidays during these times.
 Term dates for Surrey schools are also available from the Surrey County Council website www.surreycc.gov.uk .

-If there is a situation where a child will be absent during term time, you must submit an absence request form available from the office explaining the reason for absence.
+If there is a situation where a child will be absent during term time, you must submit an absence request form available from the office or by clicking on the link below explaining the reason for absence.
 You will be notified of the result of the request.
 National Tests are administered during the summer term – requests for absence during this period must be avoided.

-The Education Welfare Service is part of the Local Education Authority which has responsibility for promoting, encouraging and enforcing regular school attendance.
-The EWO regularly visits the school to look at attendance, patterns of absence (e.g. Fridays) and lateness.
+The Inclusion Service is part of the Local Education Authority which has responsibility for promoting, encouraging and enforcing regular school attendance.
+The Inclusion Officer regularly visits the school to look at attendance, patterns of absence (e.g. Fridays) and lateness.
 Children whose attendance is less than 90% will be referred, depending on circumstances, as well as any families that are causing serious concern to the school.
-This may lead to a School Attendance Agreement being required, which the parent/carers, Head Teacher and EWO all sign.
+This may lead to a School Attendance Agreement being required, which the parent/carers, Head Teacher and IO all sign.
 Registers are monitored by the EWO (Education Welfare Officer) at least half-termly.